 How will the strategy, Potential positive and/or Recommendations for Action taken by Clinical policy, plan, procedure negative impacts improvement/ mitigation Board / Corporate and/or service impact on:- Directorate.
-Make reference to where the mitigation is included in the document, as appropriate 6.12 Consider any other The needs of other groups Promotion of services which Services for health excluded groups and risk factors including carers, prisoners, are accessible to those who groups are available to improve relevant to this strategy, refugees/asylum seekers, are health excluded. access to services. policy, plan, procedure and/or service and people who are homeless were considered.
+Make reference to where the mitigation is included in the document, as appropriate 6.12 Consider any other groups and risk factors relevant to this strategy, policy, plan, procedure and/or service The needs of other groups including carers, prisoners, refugees/asylum seekers, and people who are homeless were considered.
+Promotion of services which are accessible to those who are health excluded.
 Working in partnership with the third sector to promote services which are accessible to those who are health excluded.
 Ensuring the 'digital divide' does not exacerbate existing health inequalities.
 Using simple language in all communications.
+Services for health excluded groups are available to improve access to services.
 In person and digital services offered as appropriate, based on patient's need and preference.
 Offering communication through the preferred method, as needed e.g. through Braille, BSL, using interpretation services etc.